nekonaute/roborobo4/README.md

 ## Troubleshooting

- * First, be sure that conda uses the same Python version than the default one used in the terminal.
+ * First, be sure that conda uses the same Python version as the default one used in the terminal.
  	* To check which versions are used:
 		* for Python in Conda: _conda list | grep python_
 		* for Python in Terminal: _python3 --version_